rich-at-thinkful/ft-curric-gists/fundamentals/restful-apis.md

 Let's take what we've learned in our practice with APIs and today's reading to convert our Shopping List to use a backend API and persistently store our data.

-Start from the `store-solution` branch on your organization's repo
+Start from the `with-store` branch on your organization's repo
 * Clone the Shopping List repo to a new folder:
   - `git clone https://github.com/[your-thinkful-org]/shopping-list-week-2.git shopping-list-api-day`
 * Move into the project directory, then you will need to checkout to the `with-store` branch